 Armhole: How closely the armpit fits is a matter of personal preference, but a higher armhole will often eliminate excess fabric that bunches up armhole.
 A high armhole can actually give you greater range of motion, but can feel uncomfortable to the uninitiated.

 Shoulder Width: More or less, the shoulder width should not change based on the type of fit.
 However, it’s worth noting that a good slim fit shirt should also have a slightly narrower shoulder width.
 For most men, the point where the shoulder curves down to the arm is not a precise point, but a gradual curve, so there is always some range of acceptable shoulder widths for one person.
 On a slim fit shirt you will want to be on the narrower end of this range such that the shoulder seam of the shirt rides slightly higher up on the shoulder.
 More relaxed fits might have the yoke come off the shoulder just ever so slightly.

 Slim fit based on body measurements or Smart Size

 If you are entering body measurements, or using the smart size survey to create your size, then the type of fit is a little different.
 With both of these size methods, we will have an idea of how big your body is, and the type of fit will help determine how close to your body you want the shirt to fit.
 The following video is a good way to get a sense of how Classic, Slim and Super Slim Fit selections will affect your shirt size.

-Tips to getting the best Proper Cloth slim fit shirt
+Tips for getting the best Proper Cloth slim fit shirt